WHO reports single-day record in new global infections, U.S. COVID-19 deaths surge 34% | CBC News

 Coronavirus: What's happening around the world on Saturday

-Canada has 109,671 coronavirus cases, 8,875 deaths as WHO reports single-day record for global new infections
+U.S. struggling to cope as WHO reports single-day record for new global infections

 The latest: